Reward Evolution with Graph-of-Thoughts: A Bi-Level Language Model Framework for Reinforcement Learning: INTRODUCTION

 In this work, we aim to eliminate human intervention in mitigating LLM hallucinations by proposing Reward Evolution with Graph-of-Thoughts (RE-GoT), a framework that enables LLMs to construct a graph-based representation of the task's solution before generating reward functions.
-RE-GoT utilizes a bi-level framework for reward evolution.
-The upper level only needs the environment codes and a text description of the task goal, mapping out a graph-based solution to the final goal first and designing the reward functions afterwards.
-Meanwhile, the second level requires only a rollout video of the trained RL agent and leverages feedback from vision-language foundation models (VLMs) trained on large-scale multimodal datasets, thereby replacing human supervision, mitigating bias, and enabling a closed-loop update process.Furthermore, rather than instructing LLMs to generate the reward functions directly~\cite{ma2023eureka,xie2023text2reward,li2024auto}, equipping them with the GoT ability enables LLMs to consider more comprehensively, particularly when dealing with long-horizon, multi-step, and complex tasks with multiple solutions, making this difference significant.
+We posit that the performance on long-horizon tasks is not merely a function of model scale, but is significantly bolstered by an architectural scaffolding that imposes necessary structural constraints to effectively organize and ground this knowledge.
+RE-GoT addresses this by enforcing a bi-level reasoning topology.
+The lower level only needs the environment codes and a text description of the task goal, mapping out a graph-based solution to the final goal first and designing the reward functions afterwards.
+Meanwhile, the upper level requires only a rollout video of the trained RL agent and leverages feedback from vision-language foundation models (VLMs) trained on large-scale multimodal datasets, thereby replacing human supervision, mitigating bias, and enabling a closed-loop update process.
+Furthermore, rather than instructing LLMs to generate the reward functions directly~\cite{ma2023eureka,xie2023text2reward,li2024auto}, equipping them with the GoT ability enables LLMs to consider more comprehensively, particularly when dealing with long-horizon, multi-step, and complex tasks with multiple solutions, making this difference significant.

 In summary, our key contributions are as follows: a) we introduce the first to leverage GoT in automatic adaptive reward generation, enabling more structured and effective task decomposition, b) we propose a bi-level framework that improves reward function learning by leveraging VLMs feedback from video demonstrations without human, allowing for more adaptive policy training, and c) we demonstrate the adaptability of our approach across different platforms, showcasing its potential as a mobile tool through extensive comparative analysis and ablation studies.